 Opal uses Django Rest Framework to provide APIs, and you may add to these from your plugin.

 rest_framework.viewsets.ViewSet subclass, which you then detail as the

 of your plugin.

-# yourplugin/api.py from rest_framework.viewsets import ViewSet from rest_framework.response import Response class PingViewSet(ViewSet): def list(self, request): return Response('pong') # yourplugin/__init__.py from opal.core.plugins import OpalPlugin from yourplugin import api class YourPlugin(OpalPlugin): apis = [ ('ping', api.PingViewSet) ]
+# yourplugin/api.py from rest_framework.viewsets import ViewSet from rest_framework.response import Response class PingViewSet(ViewSet): def list(self, request): return Response('pong') # yourplugin/plugin.py from opal.core.plugins import OpalPlugin from yourplugin import api class YourPlugin(OpalPlugin): apis = [ ('ping', api.PingViewSet) ]

 Developers are strongly encouraged to ensure that APIs which